kaihendry/count/azure-functions.md

     Also note that we added a config to change the default route prefix from `/api` to `/`.

 1. Update `local.settings.json` to override the executable to start when running locally.
 We do this because we're running a different OS or architecture locally than in production.
+If running locally on Windows, this might be `"bin\\local\\main.exe"` instead.

     ```json
     {